dtak/demo_tex_project_with_overleaf/README.md

 ** Prerequisite: Assumes that you have done the Setup steps below **

-After edits on Overleaf, which you want to syncronize to the github remote repo:
+After edits on Overleaf, which you want to synchronize to the github remote repo:
 ```
 git pull overleaf master
 git push github master